 Timing Is Strategy

 Mitigation is not just a sentencing tool.
 It’s a case strategy.
-The earlier you involve Human First Mitigation & Advocacy, the more time we have to engage in work that shifts outcomes, both short term and long term.
+The earlier you involve Human First Mitigation & Advocacy, the more time we have to engage in work that builds the most complete picture possible for the court.

 More time means more time to identify treatment needs and get your client connected to community services that meet their needs.